Tottenham in the market for new centre back, says Postecoglou

-The return of Argentina's Christian Romero from suspension has helped alleviate their problems but centre backs Micky van der Ven, Ashley Phillips and Eric Dier are all injured.
+The return of Argentina's Christian Romero from suspension has helped alleviate their problems but centre backs Micky van de Ven, Ashley Phillips and Eric Dier are all injured.

 Wales full back Ben Davies has been filling in but Postecoglou says it is an area that need reinforcing.